splunk/splunk-connect-for-snmp/docs/configuration/configuring-profiles.md

           - ['SNMPv2-MIB', 'sysName']
 ```

 NOTE: Be aware that profile changes may not be reflected immediately.
-It can take up to 5 minutes for changes to propagate.
+It can take up to 1 minute for changes to propagate.
+In case you changed frequency, or a profile type, the change will be reflected only after the next walk.
 There is also 5 minute TTL for an inventory pod.
 Basically, SC4SNMP allows one inventory upgrade and then block updates for the next 5 minutes

 ## Custom translations